Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

-However, the central superconducting feature and the non-convex interference pattern cannot be captured by this standard RCSJ network model.
-In order to fit the observed interference pattern we derive expression for critical current as a function of magnetic field by starting from the expression for the total Josephson energy of the device as shown in Equation~\ref{cpr_mtjj}.
-This includes contribution from the two-terminal process with energy $E_J$ and three-terminal process with energy $E'_J$, the $\pi$-shifted current phase relation sets $E'_J<0$~\cite{Melin2023}.

-Gauge invariance allows us to remove one of the phases while magnetic field sets the phase difference $\Phi=\phi_1-\phi_2$.
-Upon maximizing for critical current in the free phase variable we get the following expression for the critical current ({See Supplementary Information section VI for the derivation) for small magnetic fields and small $E'_J$:
+However, the central superconducting feature and the non-convex interference pattern cannot be captured by this RCSJ network model.
+To fit the observed interference pattern, we derive an expression for the critical current, $I_c$ as a function of the magnetic field by starting from the expression for the total Josephson energy of the device, Equation~\ref{cpr_mtjj}.
+The $\pi$-shifted C$\varphi$R sets $E'_J<0$~\cite{Melin2023}.
+Gauge-invariance and the applied magnetic field allow us to write, $\phi_1-\phi_0=\frac{2\pi B A}{\phi_e}=\Phi$, where $B$ is the applied magnetic field, $A$ is the junction area and $\phi_e$ is the flux quantum.
+In our model, we have assumed that all three leads have identical couplings to the central scattering region.
+We arrive at the following expression for the critical current as a function of magnetic field (See Supporting Information section V for the full model derivation) for small magnetic fields and small $E'_J$: